robbell/dotnet-aks-api-template/README.md

 --disable-health-check  Disable liveness and readiness support
                         Default: false

+--disable-logging       Disable Logging and AppInsights support
+                        Default: false

+--instrumentation-key   The AppInsights application key if logging is enabled
+                        Default: 11111111-1111-1111-11111111111111111

 --skip-restore          Skips the restore of the project on create
                         Default: false

 ```

 ## Template features